 - Special Fee:

-Topics include: inductive and deductive reasoning, geometric constructions, line and angle properties, triangle properties, polygon properties, circles, transformations, area, volume, pythagorean theorem, similarity, and geometric proofs.
+Topics include: inductive and deductive reasoning, geometric constructions, line and angle properties, triangle properties, polygon properties, circles, transformations, area, volume, Pythagorean Theorem, similarity, and geometric proofs.
 Results communicated in oral and written form.
 Prerequisite: MTH 60.
+Audit available.

 Intended Outcomes for the course